 After a summer of extreme floods, heatwaves and wildfires, the issue of Climate Change has never felt so real.
 Sustainability has become an important part of all our lives.
 Many travellers are now asking “How can I reduce my carbon footprint and still fly to my ski holiday?”

-Carbon offsetting initiatives such as easyJet’s sustainability scheme are helpful, but they don’t eliminate the CO2 emitted when flying, which remains a carbon intensive form of travel.
+Carbon offsetting initiatives such as easyJet’s sustainability scheme are helpful, but they don’t eliminate the CO2 emitted when flying.
 However, done right and over a certain distance, flying is not actually as bad as some people think.
-Trains and cars still require energy and electricity is not yet 100% green.
-The extra emissions caused by congestion if everyone were to take trains and cars instead of planes needs to be considered.
+Trains and cars still use energy and electricity is not yet 100% green.
+The extra emissions caused by congestion if everyone were to stop taking planes needs to be considered.

 TOP TIPS TO REDUCE YOUR CO2 EMISSIONS WHEN FLYING

 1. TAKE DIRECT FLIGHTS

 A large percentage of greenhouse gas emissions on short flights are used on take-off.
 There’s a huge selection of direct flights to airports such as Geneva, Grenoble and Lyon, so it’s hard to justify stop-over flights via places like Amsterdam or Munich.

 If you can’t find a flight that suits your budget / time, Skyscanner has a great function where you can click “Add Nearby Airports”.
 You could also fly into one airport and out of another if the times / prices suit you better.

 2. USE PUBLIC TRANSPORT TO GET TO THE AIRPORT